 Tyndale presents Arc Week: a unique, week-long educational look at the world of arc flash hazards through the lens of Shark Week.
 Join Scott Margolin – our dedicated technical expert by day and passionate shark enthusiast in his free time – for engaging, memorable parallels that bring important lessons about risk protection and PPE to life.

-So far, we’ve taken a look at PPE for CAT 1 & 2 tasks and layering for hazards above CAT 2 (from 8-20 cal/cm2).
+So far in Season 2, we’ve taken a look at PPE for CAT 1 & 2 tasks and layering for hazards above CAT 2 (from 8-20 cal/cm2).
 Today, our host Scott Margolin is joined by special guest Rich Gojdics, Vice President of Business Development at Enespro PPE, to answer frequently-asked questions about PPE for CAT 3 & CAT 4 hazards – with some help from the plot of a famous shark movie:

 How do we decide when layering dailywear is no longer adequate and we need an arc flash suit?